 - 1. Bachelor of Science in Applied Sciences - 2.
 Bachelor of Science Honours in Applied Sciences - 3.
 Bachelor of Science Honours in Industrial Mathematics - 4.
 Bachelor of Science Honours in Biology and Physics - 5.
 Bachelor of Science Honours in Chemistry and Physics - 6.
-Bachelor of Science Honours in Applied Biology in Biodiversity Conservation - 7.
-Bachelor of Science Honours in Applied Biology in Fisheries and Aquaculture Management - 8.
-Bachelor of Science Honours in Applied Biology in Microbiology - 9.
-Bachelor of Science Honours in Chemistry - 10.
-Bachelor of Science in Health Promotion - 11.
-Bachelor of Science Honours in Health Promotion - 12.
-Bachelor of Science in Information Technology - 13.
+Bachelor of Science Honours in Applied Biology - 7.
+Bachelor of Science Honours in Microbiology - 8.
+Bachelor of Science Honours in Chemistry - 9.
+Bachelor of Science in Health Promotion - 10.
+Bachelor of Science Honours in Health Promotion - 11.
+Bachelor of Science in Information Technology - 12.
 Bachelor of Science Honours in Information Technology